magento/devdocs/_includes/install/file-system-umask.md

 Our solution is to enable you to optionally create a file named `magento_umask` in your Magento root directory that restricts permissions for the web server group and everyone else.

 <div class="bs-callout bs-callout-info" id="info">
-  <p>We recommend changing the umask on a shared hosting system only.
-If you have a private Magento server, the group must have write access to the Magento file system.</p>
+  <p>We recommend changing the umask on a one-user or shared hosting system only.
+If you have a private Magento server, the group must have write access to the Magento file system; the umask removes write access from the group.</p>
 </div>

 The default umask (with no `magento_umask` specified) is `002`, which means: